 We have developed a method to both understand the molecular mechanisms involved in how the microenvironment regulates early breast cancer phenotypes and to detect altered cellular phenotypes using label-free FT-IR imaging.
 We aim to apply this systems pathology approach to the development of novel diagnostic and prognostic signatures for determining the trajectory of cancer progression at very early stages.

 Telomeres are nucleoprotein structures that cap and regulate the ends of chromosomes.
-In cancer cells, telomerase, an enzyme that extends the telomere, is overactive which leads to the immortal phenotype.
-We have developed a platform to study the structural dynamics of the telomere and its interactions with the associated telomere binding proteins.
+In cancer cells, telomerase, an enzyme that extends the telomere, is over-active leading to an immortal phenotype.
+We have developed a platform to study the structural dynamics of the telomere, its interactions with the associated telomere binding proteins, and the characteristics of extension by telomerase.

 The innate immune system acts as the first line of defense against infection and plays a primary role in the immediate response to microbial infection.
 The Toll-like receptors (TLRs), along with numerous other pattern-recognition receptors, are integral players in mediating the recognition of microbial products.
 This recognition leads to an inflammatory response and increased expression of molecules required for adaptive immune activation.
 Ten TLRs are found in humans and have been shown to recognize components of the bacterial cell wall, intracellular nucleic acid agonists, as well as endogenous agonists released during tissue damage and stress.
 The role of TLRs in cardiovascular disease and airway inflammation have been implicated by important links between single-nucleotide polymorphisms in TLR4 and TLR2 and the formation of atherosclerotic plaques, as well as both the incidence and severity of asthma.
 TLR2 requires either TLR1 or TLR6, and this ability to form functional heterodimers enables TLR2 to recognize numerous molecular agonists.
 TLR10 had been deemed an orphan member of the TLR family.
 The great challenge in the study of human TLR10 is the lack of a functional homologue in mice and its relatively low level of expression in most